MindPort-GmbH/VR-Builder-Community-Content/README.md

 - The submission is also not the direct result of public tutorials, unless significant value is added beyond the result of the tutorial.
 - No aspect of your contribution promotes marketplaces, products or digital stores.
 - Submissions may include demo scenes.

+## Obsolete Content
+It can happen that older content is no longer compatible with VR Builder, due to updates in the main product.
+If a trivial update is required, maintainers will take care of it.
+If a more complex rework is needed, you will be notified so you can step in and solve the issue.
+Code that fails to compile will first be commented out and moved to an OBSOLETE folder, then deleted.

 ## Submitting Content
 By default, this repository is protected, the only way to submit changes is by merging via [creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork), this is only intending to provide the best quality and add a security layer, we could detect and prevent new bugs, breaking functionalities and avoid violations to [code convention](#coding-conventions).